7 tactics for improving OEE across your plant and companywide production operations

 OEE should not mean the same thing for all production companies, nor for all machines or production lines at work in their operations.
 Depending on how you create value for your customers, quality may be the one essential metric that matters, whereas throughput performance is not critical at all.
 Or, throughput performance is the top consideration, but quality isn’t a major concern because you’re mass-producing a commodity product where minor defects don’t matter.
 Improve production with an OEE formula that fits the business, where the components of OEE are properly weighted according to their value in your production.

-#5: Perform predictive maintenance
+#5: Perform smart maintenance

 Once your your real-time machine condition-monitoring is in process and yields meaningful data, you can further improve OEE by transforming maintenance management.
 Your maintenance professionals don’t have to wait until performance, quality, or downtime disrupt your production.
 Instead, they can get going as soon as the data evidence indicates a trend toward an unacceptable OEE value.
 Your OEE will improve, and you can generate better returns from your maintenance teams.